adamvinueza/notes/tdd/README.md

 A team of engineers building an application while writing code the engineers have confidence in will build an application they're confident works.
-An organization with teams of engineers building application they're confident in will trust the engineers to build applications, and to take greater risks.
+An organization with teams of engineers building applications they're confident in will trust the engineers to build applications, and to take greater risks.